jdxlabs/config-vim/README.md

 For Mac users :
 - install the OTF with Font book
 - In Iterm > Preferences > Profiles > Text, select Powerline

+For Windows users (with WSL) :
+- Download the "DejaVu Sans Mono for Powerline.ttf" file [here](https://github.com/powerline/fonts/tree/master/DejaVuSansMono)
+- Drag and drop it in Fonts